 This section explains, through an example scenario, how the Message Translator EIP can be implemented using the WSO2 ESB.
 The following topics are covered:

 Introduction to Message Translator

 Different applications typically use different data types.
-Therefore, for two applications to successfully communicate, we should intermediately translate the messages that pass from one application to the data type compatible with the receiving application.
-A translator changes the context of a message from one interface to another, allowing messages to adhere to message context rules of the back-end service.
+Therefore, for two applications to successfully communicate, we should translate the messages (that pass from one application) to the data type compatible with the receiving application.
+In this case, a translator changes the context of a message from one interface to another.
+This ensures that the message adheres to the context rules of the back-end service.

 Figure 1: Message Translator EIP

 In this example, we will use a stock inventory exposed through a service (Stock Quote Service).
 A client application sends a stock quote request to the ESB, and the ESB routes the request to the back-end service (Stock Quote Service).
 The message format of the client's request and the message format compatible with the receiving service is different.

 The format of the client's request is as follows: